The Integration of Māori Warrior Elements in New Zealand National Celebrations

 The Foundation of Māori Warrior Culture: Toa and Its Values

 The values embodied by the toa continue to resonate in modern New Zealand society.
 Bravery, loyalty, discipline, and respect for elders and the land are not historical relics; they are living principles that inform everything from school kapa haka groups to the behaviour of the New Zealand Defence Force.
-When these warrior elements are integrated into national celebrations, they do so as carriers of these enduring values, linking contemporary audiences to an unbroken lineage of Māori identity.
+When these warrior elements are integrated into national celebrations, they do so as carriers of these enduring values, linking contemporary audiences to an unbroken lineage of Māori identity that stretches back centuries.

 The Haka: From War Cry to National Icon